divyanshsaxena21/Flask_Notes/Notes/Notes.md

 	- Work with forms as objects and attributes
 	- No need to write tedious HTML code (input, label, id tags, etc.)
 - Integrated with Flask (flask-wtf)

+## Lecture 5

+*Topics*

+- About Databases
+- Types of Mappings
+- ORM (Object Relational Mapping)
+- SQL Alchemy and SQLite Database
+- Code Demo

+**What is a Database**

+- Database is a means of storing data in an organized manner.
+- Helps to store, process and manipulate large volumes of data rather conveniently.
+- Allows complex datasets to be stored as separate entities and establish relationships between each other for easy identification.
+- Most preferred method for storing application data in the server side in the backend.

+**Type of Databases :**

+On broad level

+- Relational Databases
+- Non-Relational Databases

+**What is ORM ?**

+- It's a tool that acts as an interface between an OOP language and a Relational Database.
+- Helps represent database tables in corresponding object-oriented formats in OOP language.
+- Allows accessing and manipulation of database tables just as we would objects in OOP language of choice.
+- Helps translate code written in OOP languages into SQL queries for data processing and vice versa.

+**Why use an ORM ?**

+- Provides abstraction from complex SQL queries
+- Seamless mapping between OOP language and Relational Database
+- Let's switch between different Databases quickly and effortlessly
+- Less code to write to perform operations
+- Helps overcome SQL Injection Attacks.

+##### **SQL Alchemy**

+Flask SQL Alchemy is an extension for Flask that adds support for SQL Alchemy to your application.
+It simplifies using SQL Alchemy with Flask by setting up common objects and patterns for using those objects, such as a session tied to each web request, models, and engines.

+- A Python-specific ORM tool.
+- Can be used to connect with any database.
+- Helps represent Database tables as Python classes
+- Helps work with rows and columns of a Database table as Class instances and attributes respectively in Python.

+##### **SQLite Database**

+- Server-less, lightweight database engine.
+- Written in C programming language
+- The database is stored as a file in the file system
+- Convenient for quick use and small-scale storage purposes.